A Litigator's Nightmare

 There is certainly a place for a procedure where disputes can be resolved quickly and inexpensively and without the use (or extensive use) of lawyers but, as far as the bigger disputes are concerned, Henry Kett's advice should be heeded.
 The driver for the litigant in person appears to be cost, but even with Legal Aid cuts, there is no need for cost to be a real factor in even the biggest cases.
 A good case - one with a reasonable chance of succeeding - should find some lawyer willing to act on the basis of a Conditional Fee Agreement (more commonly known as "no win, no fee").
 Yes, it will probably involve you paying some legal fees if you settle (which the vast majority of cases do), but, to use the old adage a share of something is better than the whole of nothing.
 In our experience, lawyers tend to get better results than litigants in person, however intelligent and however much time they have to spend on their case.

 We're currently acting on a number of CFAs.
-If you have a claim you'd like us to consider, fill in the form on our enquiry page or give us a call.‹‹ Back to articles
+If you have a claim you'd like us to consider, fill in the form on our enquiry page or give us a call.‹‹ Back to news articles